jakobzhao/geog595/03_bot/readme.md

 * Daniel Dennett, “Consciousness in Human and Robot Minds,” from Cognition, Computation, and Consciousness, ed.
 Masao Ito,Yashushi Miyashita, and Edmund T. Rolls (Oxford: Oxford University Press, 1997), pp. 17–30.
 Reprinted by permission of Oxford University Press.

+* Langdon Winner, “Do Artifacts Have Politics?” from Langdon Winner, The Whale and the Reactor: A Search for Limits in an Age of High Technology (Chicago: University of Chicago Press, 1986).
+Copyright © 1986 by the University of Chicago.
+Reprinted by permission

 ## Deliverables

 ### Letter of Intent